DevExpress-Examples/blazor-dxgrid-select-all-rows-in-a-group/README.md

 4. Uses the [CriteriaStringToLowerConverter](./CS/Data/CriteriaStringToLowerConverter.cs) class to make the filter predicate case-insensitive.
 The conversion is necessary because Linq expression filtering is case-sensitive, while grid filtering is not.
 5. Filters the item collection based on the filter predicate.

 To reduce the number of requests to the database, the example saves result item collection and filter predicate to the `GroupDataItems` field of the  `GroupDataItemsCache` object.
-Content of the field remains constant until the grouping or the filter criteria changes.
+Content of the field remains constant until the grouping or filter criteria changes.
 To detect such a change, the object stores field names of grouped columns and the current filter criteria in its `CacheKey` field.

 ## Files to Review